CESSDA ERIC Offers International Data Services and Training to Researchers

 CESSDA Expands and Its Services Improve

 The development of centralised CESSDA services began in earnest in 2015.
-FSD actively participates in the development of these services.
+FSD actively participates in the development of these services and tools through recurring contract-based memberships and administrative tasks.

-CESSDA currently has 22 member states and one observer: Austria, Belgium, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, the Netherlands, North Macedonia, Norway, Portugal, Serbia, Slovenia, Slovakia, Sweden, Switzerland and the United Kingdom.
-CESSDA aims to expand even more.
+CESSDA currently has over 20 member states or observers.
 Each member state is represented by a national service provider that is responsible for the services in each country.

-CESSDA's main office is located in Bergen, Norway and its training services are coordinated in Cologne, Germany.
+CESSDA's main office is located in Bergen, Norway.
 Many of CESSDA's operations are based on the decentralised services provided by national service providers.
-Norway and Germany are the main funders of CESSDA's centralised operations.
+Its funding is provided by the ministries responsible for research in its member countries.

 In its current form, as a permanent legal entity, CESSDA has functioned since June 2013, but its history as an informal umbrella organisation for the European national data archives dates back to 1976.